 For example, electric violins are often crafted from spruce and maple for their authentic tone.
 Maple itself gives out a bright, sustaining sound, whereas spruce is well balanced and vibrant.
 Other models can also be made from artificial material such as acrylic or carbon fiber, but with the help of decent pickups, they still sound acoustic and wooden.

-Solid body electric violins don’t follow traditional shapes and are often minimalistic and lightweight for convenience and playability.
+Though sizes work the same, solid-body electric violins don’t follow traditional shapes and are often minimalistic and lightweight for convenience and playability.
 Just bear in mind, some shapes get pretty abstract, so make sure you try out the type you’re interested in before you buy.
-Semi-hollow electric models, on the other hand, are the same shape as classical versions but have sealed F holes which create a hollow center for more realistic resonation and tone.
+Semi-hollow electric models, on the other hand, are the same shape as classical versions but have sealed F-holes which create a hollow center for more realistic resonation and tone.

 Equalization and Effects